ATTENTION: College closed Wednesday due to severe weather. More

 Tuition and Fee Payment

-Students receiving VA education benefits are expected to pay fees by the deadline dates established by the College each quarter.
+Students receiving VA education benefits are expected to pay fees by the deadline dates established by the College each semester.
 If you have not paid your tuition by the deadline your VA benefits will be terminated.
-If benefits are suspended, the student must contact the VA Coordinator to reapply for benefits after tuition is paid-in-full.
+If benefits are suspended, the student must contact the G.I.
+Bill Office to reapply for benefits after tuition is paid-in-full.

 The VA will not pay education assistance to persons on active duty with the Armed Forces or the Public Health Services whose education or training cost are being paid by the Federal Government.
 This restriction also applies to persons receiving education or training under the Government Employees Training Act and being paid their full salary.